Samples-Playgrounds/Samples.Aspire/docs/aspire/chat/ideas.1.md

     dotnet run
     delegate to
     Run
     targets provided by certain kinds of applications - but that clashes with the existing support for things like launchSettings.

-    [11/30 5:43 PM] Chet Husk
     a big question I had for MAUI+Aspire is which actual target (simulator/device/etc) the Aspire orchestrator would launch. is that generally a static thing? would it require wiring up in the AppHost? would a user want to be prompted each time?

     because TFM isn't enough - you might have N different android simulators for different OS versions